Ready Nutrition Home - Survival and Prepping Resources

 Washing Clothes Off the Grid

-Laundry detergent is a prep item that I, myself have not began to stock up on.
+Laundry detergent is a prep item that I have not begun to stock up on.
 I was planning on using some form of soap and baking soda mixture to wash clothing, but the below recipes look more appealing.
-I came across this recipe that was found on the forums that should be mentioned for those that are interested in knowing how to make laundry detergent to clean clothes.
-Mixing your own laundry is cost effective, and you get more for your money.
+I came across this recipe that was found on a preparedness forum that is mentioned below for those that are interested in knowing how to make laundry detergent to clean clothes.
+Did you know that mixing your own laundry is cost effective, and you get more for your money.

 The below recipes were found of the forums of www.survivalistboards.com.